-Updated for 2018: The VA home loan remains a great option for eligible Vets to purchase a home with no money down.
-Below we will discuss the latest 2018 VA loan guidelines and any changes buyers need to be aware of.
-The VA mortgage qualification requirements and eligibility requirements that are currently in place will pretty much remain unchanged for 2018.
+Updated for 2019: The VA home loan remains a great option for eligible Vets to purchase a home with no money down.
+Below we will discuss the latest 2019 VA loan guidelines and any changes buyers need to be aware of.
 VA interest rates have continued to remain low for the last few years and this year looks to continue the trend.

 The result is buyers can get a mortgage with very little to NO money down.
 Generally speaking, it is easier for borrowers to qualify for a VA loan compared to other loan programs like FHA, USDA or Conventional.
 VA allows for lower credit standards and more flexibility overall.
 According to the Department of Veterans Affairs, the “VA guarantees a portion of the loan, and this backing allows the lenders and banks to provide you with more favorable terms.”